MrSingh/notes/content/notes/financial_crime.md

 ## Importance of Financial Crime Regulation

 Unchecked, financial crime undermines market integrity and confidence.
-Sentiment is a key driver of confidence - markets, organsiations and consumers can suffer greatly from financial crime.
+Sentiment is a key driver of confidence - markets, organisations and consumers can suffer greatly from financial crime.

 > Tackling financial crime requires a collective effort – from us, regulated firms, Government, law enforcement and our regulatory partners[2]. - FCA